tanujsingh53/Mega-Project---AI-ChatBot/README.md

 # Mega-Project---AI-ChatBot

-his project demonstrates how to automate interactions with a chat interface (or any text input field) using Python’s PyAutoGUI.
+This project demonstrates how to automate interactions with a chat interface (or any text input field) using Python’s PyAutoGUI.
 The script automatically:

 Clicks on a given screen coordinate.